andyet/thoonk.py/README.md

 ### Finishing a Job ###

-Finishing a job can be donw three ways.
+Finishing a job can be done in three ways.
 The first is as a simple acknowledgment that the task has been completed.

     job.finish('job id')